anisha1777/PhishGuard/README.md

 📌 How It Works

-The user enters an email or URL.
+The user enters an  URL.

 The backend processes the input.